Seizure of your income

 Exemptions for the calculation of the seizable portion of your income

 The amount of the exemptions to which you are entitled is indicated in the Table of exemptions for calculating the seizeble porition of your income.
-The amount varies, depending on the number of your dependents and the frequency at which your income is paid.
+The amount varies depending on the number of dependents you have and the frequency at which your income is paid, if applicable.